6pm, Thursday October 18 – 12pm, Sunday October 21, 2018

 St. Eugene was selected for its retreat style setting, beautiful natural environment, ownership by the Ktunaxa Nation and commitment to environmental sustainability.
 St. Eugene Mission Resort is owned by several Ktunaxa communities: ʔakisq̓nuk First Nation, ʔaq̓am, ʔakink̓umǂasnuqǂiʔit (Tobacco Plains), yaqan nukiy (Lower Kootenay) and Kyaknuq+i?it – the Shuswap Indian Band.

-This is the site of a former residential school.
-The local First Nations have used this building as a vehicle for reconciliation.
+This is the site of a former residential school that is now owned and operated by the Ktunaxa Nation as a vehicle for education and economic development.
 As Elder Mary Paul said, “It is said that, since it was within the St. Eugene Mission that the culture of the Kootenay Indian was taken away, it should be within that building that it is returned”.
-Read more about the history of the building and resort, and here to read more about the local First Nation.
+Read more about the local Land and Language.